port-labs/port-docs/docs/tutorials/complete-use-cases/iac-templates.md

 Working with an IaC template allows developers to easily manage resources, with no need to know the underline practices and tools (such as Terraform).

-Let's review an example of how to apply IaC templates, using Port's Self-Service Actions.
+Let's review an example of how to make use of IaC templates, using Port's Self-Service Actions.

 ## Example